Films like Fight Club (1999)

 In this collection, we’ve gathered films similar to “Shutter Island” — psychological thrillers and mysteries that keep you on edge until the very end.
 What unites them are secrets, twist endings, an unreliable view of events, and stories where reality keeps slipping away.
 The characters become trapped in their own memories, trauma, and suspicions, and the investigation gradually turns into a crisis of identity.
 The mood across the selection is isolation, paranoia, a sense of hopelessness, and a tense pace that lingers long after the credits roll.

-About the movie Fight Club (1999)
+About the movie Fight Club

-Keywords: Dark comedy, Character study, Twist, Satire, Unsettling, Sanity questioned, Identity crisis, Psychological drama, Identity, Masculinity
+Keywords: Dark Comedy, Character Study, Twist, Satire, Unsettling, Sanity Questioned, Identity Crisis, Psychological Drama, Identity, Masculinity